 I’m thinking about doing a course to expand my scope – what do I need to know?

 Next, ensure you are familiar with all regulatory requirements.
-This means having a good understanding of the expectations of the Dental Board of Australia (DBA) – Fact sheet: The use of botulinum toxin and dermal fillers by dentists.
+This means having a good understanding of the expectations of the Dental Board of Australia (DBA): The use of botulinum toxin and dermal fillers by dentists.

 The DBA expects dentists to practise in a manner that is consistent with:

-• performing only those procedures that fall within their scope of practice i.e: for which the practitioner has been educated and trained and are competent to provide.
+• Performing only those procedures that fall within their scope of practice; that is, procedures for which the practitioner has been educated and trained and is competent to provide.

-The DBA expects clinicians to take into consideration all relevant state drugs and poisons legislation relating to the storage, use and supply of medicaments and by using scheduled medicines ‘for dental therapeutic use’ only.
+The DBA expects dentists to adhere to all relevant state drugs and poisons legislation relating to the storage, use and supply of medicaments and by using scheduled medicines ‘for dental therapeutic use’ only.
 This means the prescription of medicaments must follow a dental diagnosis.
-It is recommended that clinicians clearly state their diagnosis and reason for prescription in the clinical record.
+It’s recommended that dentists clearly state their diagnosis and reason for prescription in the clinical record.

 The DBA expects dentists to refer patients: